-- In the bowl of a stand mixer fitted with a paddle attachment, mix eggs, sugar, OJ, sour cream, oil and extract.
-Scrape the side and bottom of the bowl.
+- Step 3: In the bowl of a stand mixer fitted with a paddle attachment, mix eggs, white and brown sugars, OJ, sour cream, oil, and extract.
+Scrape the sides and bottom of the bowl.

-- Pour a third of the batter (a little over 2 cups) in each 6 inch pan and bake until a toothpick comes out clean.
-Every oven is different, so check every five minutes after 30 minutes, but don’t be alarmed if it takes a while to bake…carrot cake is very dense!
+- Step 6: Pour a third of the batter (a little more than 2 cups) in each 6 inch pan (these are 2 inch high pans) and bake until a toothpick comes out clean.
+Every oven is different, so check every five minutes after 30 minutes, but don't be alarmed if it takes a while to bake…carrot cake is very dense!

-While they bake, can we take a minute to discuss terminology?!
+While they bake, can we take a minute to discuss some cake terminology?!

 Typical bakery phone conversation: